 We can be honest with ourselves and say that time and cost pressure in most apps dev project override any TCO, reusability and workload movement ambitions.

 Cost optimization – private cloud and public cloud have very different cost drivers and optimization possibilities.
-Your cost optimization options include long term commitments, licence cost savings, right sizing etc, all reducing your ability to move workloads to a different place.
+Your cost optimization options include long-term commitments, licence cost savings, right-sizing etc, all reducing your ability to move workloads to a different place.

 Getting your priorities right

-Enabling true cloud brokerage and workload movement code can be achieved but with a high cost.
-In most cases the reality is that workload movement requires a separate project that creates costs, delays and ultimately takes away real appetite to move the workload.
+Enabling true cloud brokerage and workload movement code can be achieved but at a high cost.
+In most cases, the reality is that workload movement requires a separate project that creates costs, delays and ultimately takes away real appetite to move the workload.
 At the end of the day, it’s all about your company’s priorities.
-Do you get competitive benefit from cloud brokerage, or maybe using the same money to bring new services faster to market?
-Workload movement is a nice thing to have but has little positive effect on your TCO.
+Do you get the competitive benefit from cloud brokerage, or maybe using the same money to bring new services faster to market?
+Workload movement is a nice thing to have but has a little positive effect on your TCO.
 In this case, time to market and your apps dev cost are much bigger drivers.